 Section of heavily traveled I-95 collapses in Philadelphia after tanker truck catches fire

-PHILADELPHIA (AP) — An elevated section of Interstate 95 collapsed early Sunday in Philadelphia after a tanker truck carrying a petroleum product caught fire, closing a heavily traveled segment of the East Coast’s main north-south highway indefinitely, authorities said.
+PHILADELPHIA (AP) — An elevated section of Interstate 95 collapsed early Sunday in Philadelphia after a tanker truck carrying flammable cargo caught fire, closing a heavily traveled segment of the East Coast’s main north-south highway indefinitely, authorities said.

-Transportation officials warned of extensive delays and street closures and urged drivers to avoid the area in the northeast corner of the city.
-Officials said the tanker may have been hauling hundreds of gallons of gasoline.
-The fire was reported to be under control.
+Transportation officials warned of extensive delays and street closures and urged drivers to avoid the area in the city’s northeast corner.
+Officials said the tanker contained a petroleum product that may have been hundreds of gallons of gasoline.
+The fire took about an hour to get under control.

-Video from the scene showed a massive concrete slab had fallen from I-95 onto the road below.
-There were no reports of injuries.

-The northbound lanes of I-95 were gone, and the southbound lanes were “compromised” due to heat from the fire, said Derek Bowmer, battalion chief of the Philadelphia Fire Department.
-Runoff from the fire or perhaps broken gas lines were causing explosions underground, he added.
+The northbound lanes of I-95 were gone and the southbound lanes were “compromised” by heat from the fire, said Derek Bowmer, battalion chief of the Philadelphia Fire Department.
+Runoff from the fire or perhaps broken gas lines caused explosions underground, he added.

-Some kind of crash happened on a ramp underneath northbound I-95 around 6:15 a.m.
-The northbound section above the fire collapsed quickly, state Transportation Department spokesman Brad Rudolph said.
+Some kind of crash happened on a ramp underneath northbound I-95 around 6:15 a.m., said state Transportation Department spokesman Brad Rudolph, and the northbound section above the fire collapsed quickly.

+The southbound lanes were heavily damaged, “and we are assessing that now,” Rudolph said.

+Gov. Josh Shapiro, who said Sunday evening he planned to issue a disaster declaration Monday to speed federal funds, said at least one vehicle was still trapped beneath the collapsed roadway.

 He saw traffic in his rearview mirror come to a halt.
 Soon after, the northbound lanes of the highway crumbled.